tdongsi/python/docs/source/_posts/2019-03-31-python-mock-recipes.markdown

 ```

 By mocking HTTP (usually GET) responses, you can validate the REST client's behavior for a certain response.
-This is useful as we can reproduce those exceptional, failure scenarios such as those with 4xx error codes.
+This is useful as we can reproduce exceptional, failure scenarios such as those with 4xx error codes.

 ``` python Example test
     @mock.patch('requests.get')